animatedb/oovaide/web/readme.md

 ## Download

-Download the Oovcde binaries from [Sourceforge] (http://sourceforge.net/projects/oovcde/files/).
+Download the Oovcde binaries from the releases or from [Sourceforge] (http://sourceforge.net/projects/oovcde/files/).
 There is a version for Linux, and one for Windows.